praneeth776/CSE15l-lab-reports/Lab_Report3.md

 ### Command option 2: `less --chop-long-lines`
 > `less --chop-long-lines` option chops long lines so that the line fits on the page.
 > removes part of the line that extends longer than the width of the terminal.

+**Significance:**
+- This command allows the text to fit on the page for a better layout of the page.
+Lets say if we have a file that is too large to read and the words expand larger than the width, we can use this command to just cut off every word that is off the page and have it actually fit.

 + **Example1:**
 Let's run this command:
 ```